Published October 2018

 While world energy demand continues to increase, alternative forms of energy—nonconventional, renewable sources such as water, wind, and solar power—are making headway in easing carbon emissions from traditional fossil fuel–derived manufacturing.
-As such, countries are developing readily available, relatively clean-burning natural gas to meet their energy requirements.
+Countries are also developing readily available, relatively clean-burning natural gas to meet their energy requirements.
 Advances in horizontal drilling and hydraulic fracturing (“fracking”—natural gas unlocked from shale formations) hold the prospect of becoming a substantial unconventional contributor to the world natural gas supply portfolio, not only in the United States and Canada but also in Latin America, China, and Africa.

 For environmental reasons, natural gas is thought of as the stepping stone between fossil fuels such as coal and oil, and renewable energy such as water, wind, and solar power.
 Much of this gas will come from nonconventional sources, primarily horizontal drilling and hydraulic fracturing of shale formations.
-The combustion of natural gas emits about 30% less carbon dioxide (CO2) than oil, and about 45% less carbon dioxide than coal.
-Over the last decade, consumption of shale-based natural gas has reduced about 1.5 billion barrels oil equivalent per day of carbon dioxide, which is equal to that saved by use of solar and wind power combined over the same period.
-Therefore, natural gas is increasingly thought of as an ideal fossil fuel, as a long-term bridge to newer but slower growing consumption of nonfossil “renewable” sources such as solar and wind power.
+The combustion of natural gas emits about 30% less carbon dioxide (CO2) than oil, and about 45% less CO2 than coal.
+Over the last decade, consumption of shale-based natural gas has reduced about 1.5 billion barrels oil equivalent per day of carbon dioxide, which is equal to that saved by the use of solar and wind power combined over the same period.
+Therefore, natural gas is increasingly thought of as an ideal fossil fuel, as a long-term bridge to newer but slower-growing consumption of nonfossil “renewable” sources such as solar and wind power.

 The following pie chart shows world consumption of natural gas: